Molapour80/project_OOP/README.md

-# :feet:
-:paw_prints: Time Tracker Application
+# :paw_prints: Time Tracker Application

 This project is a Python-based time tracker for managing tasks and projects using object-oriented programming (OOP).
 It allows users to create and manage projects, add tasks to those projects, and track the time spent on each task.

 ## Features